are persons whose minds would be incapable of appreciating the

 David Wood’s Sunrise Line and was taken from a hill called Mont St Michael;

 this hill is 666 metres high.
-In the distance are the mountains of Soularac and
+In the foreground the tower of Arques, the village

 If one climbs onto La Tour Magdala as I did on that first